top of page

 This is a perfect example of refined grains that have been processed to remove most of the fibre, vitamins and minerals.
 Pet food companies use them because they're more easily digested by cats, which further emphasises that they have a limited ability to digest carbohydrates.

-Unrefined grains - otherwise known as whole grains - are those that haven't been processed or stripped of the nutritious parts, which you've likely seen advertised as a healthier option.
+Unrefined grains (whole grains) are those that haven't been processed or stripped of the nutritious parts, which you've likely seen advertised as a healthier option.
 Whole grains may provide more nutrients and fibre but are generally less digestible.

 The main reason for this is due to a low activity of the enzymes, amylase and glucokinase, that cats use to break down carbohydrates.
 Cats have a short digestive tract that's designed to process animal protein quickly and efficiently.